Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/03_Modules.md

 it contains several ones, how can I then find the appropriate module to load?
 Lmod has a solution for that through the so-called **extension** mechanism.
 An Lmod module can define extensions, and some of the search commands for modules will also search in the extensions of a module.
-Unfortunately, the HP{E Cray PE cray-python and cray-R modules do not provide that information at the moment as they too contain several packages that may benefit from linking to optimised math libraries.
+Unfortunately, the HPE Cray PE cray-python and cray-R modules do not provide that information at the moment as they too contain several packages that may benefit from linking to optimised math libraries.